-The following sites are accessible to Federal Emergency Management Agency (FEMA) staff, and FEMA contractors, mapping partners, mapping program stakeholders, and National Flood Insurance Program (NFIP) map users through this page without a FEMA-provided password.
+The following sites are accessible to Federal Emergency Management Agency (FEMA) staff, and FEMA contractors, mapping partners, mapping program stakeholders, and National Flood Insurance Program (NFIP) map users, as well as Risk MAP staff and state, tribal, and local mitigation planners, through this page without a FEMA-provided password.

 The following additional sites also are accessible to designated FEMA staff and agency representatives through this page; however, a FEMA-provided password is necessary.